• Skip to primary navigation

 Jump to Recipe Print Recipe

-Protein may be a nutrition buzzword, but in reality most people meet their protein needs each day.
-There is some room for improvement in two areas though:
+Protein seems to be a nutrition buzzword lately.
+Many people do actually meet their protein needs each day.
+But there is often room for improvement in two areas:

 • Spacing protein intake throughout the day, as protein helps with satiety and keeps you feeling full longer.
 Most people have a very small amount of protein at breakfast, a moderate amount at lunch, and a lot at dinner.
-Just shifting that a bit to get more protein at breakfast and some snacking options might help for overall health, fullness, weight balance, and more.
+Just shifting that a bit to get more protein at breakfast and some snacking options might help for overall health and fullness after a meal.

 • Eating protein within 30-60 minutes after a tough or long workout to help promote muscle repair and recovery.

-These pancakes can check off both those boxes – they work wonderfully for a protein rich-breakfast, and when combined with the apple topping, they make a bomb post-workout meal.
+These pancakes can check off both those boxes, and when combined with the apple topping, they make a bomb post-workout meal.

 As a heads up, the batter and pancakes will be thinner than normal pancakes – they won’t be quite as fluffy.
 But they still taste ah-mazing!

-Give ‘em a try and let me know how you like them.
-And if you need more protein-rich breakfast options, don’t forget to check out these 19 ideas.
+Give these pancakes a try and let me know how you like them.
+And if you need more protein-rich morning meals, don’t forget to check out these 19 ideas for adding more protein to breakfast.

 Cottage Cheese Protein Pancakes